tjhunter/dds_py/README.md

 The DDS library guarantees the following after evaluation of the code:
 1. the path `/hello_data` contains a copy of the data returned by `data_creator`, as if the function `data_creator` had been called at this moment
 2. the function `data_creator` is only evaluated when its inputs, or its code, are modified (referential transparency)

+## License

+The `dds` package is published under the Affero General Public License.